nikerla/vc-content/Pages/features/shopify-migration.md

                     <span class="title">Virto Commerce Experts</span>
                     <span class="descr">
                         Virto Commerce is developed using well known Microsoft .NET technology and you won't have any problems finding developers to customize it for you.
-						We are also will be happy to recommend reliable solution partner that has experience in building stores with Virto Commerce for any budget.
+						We are happy to recommend reliable solution partners that have experience in building stores with Virto Commerce for any budget.
                     </span>
                 </li>
 			</ul>